 - What is the minimum level of purity required?

-Proton OnSite manufactures gas generators with the customer in mind.
+Nel manufactures gas generators with the customer in mind.
 Our products are designed to offer a competitive ROI.
 The values themselves differ per application.
-Please inquire to a Proton OnSite Territory Manger for specifics.
+Please inquire with a Nel Territory Manager for specifics.

 - Hydrogen generators: Electric Power, Water System, and Maintenance.